EugTech/innovate-eugene-api/Tools/README.md

     cd Tools
     node SaveTallData.js

+# WriteExcelFile
+Use this tool to create `FullDataExport.xlsx` in the DATA folder of all the data from the DATA folder.
+Run this after the *SaveAllData* to get everything.

+*MAKE SURE YOU HAVE CREATED A `DATA` FOLDER!*

+    cd Tools
+    ./WriteExcelFile.js

+If you are running Windows then do this....

+    cd Tools
+    node WriteExcelFile.js

 # Debugging Tools
 Visual Studio Code is a great tool to use to debug nodejs but you can